ddickstein/KhanAcademy/README.md

   convenient (the latter invokes the former).
 The numbers supplied to these functions are given in abolute terms rather than with respect to previous calls.
-This means that if you say `updateNetworkPercentage(50)` twice, the second call will have no affect, because 50% of the network has already been updated.
+This means that if you say `updateNetworkPercentage(50)` twice, the second call will have no effect, because 50% of the network has already been updated.
 To update the remainder of the network, `updateNetworkPercentage(100)` must be called.